TRaSH-Guides/Guides/docs/Downloaders/SABnzbd/Basic-Setup.md

 ## Special

 Rarely used options.
-Don't change these without checking the [SABnzbd Wiki](https://sabnzbd.org/wiki/configuration/4.0/special) first, as some have serious side-effects.
+Don't change these without checking the [SABnzbd Wiki](https://sabnzbd.org/wiki/configuration/4.0/special){:target="_blank" rel="noopener noreferrer"} first, as some have serious side-effects.
 The default values are between parentheses.

 ### Unable to connect to SABnzbd